pwbriggs/music-assistant.github.io/docs/integration/index.md

 - If music is playing this will be temporarily paused and restored after the announcement
 - Players will be powered on before the announcement and then off again if it was not powered/active before the announcement
-- Volume will be increased slightly while playing the announcement
+- Volume can be increased while playing the announcement
 - If a player type has native support for announcements (e.g. Sonos) then that will be used in preference to the MA functionality providing an even smoother experience
 - Works with all players that are supported by Music Assistant
 - For TTS (Text to Speech) announcements, support is provided for prepending it with a "pre announcement sound".
 This sound can be enabled/disabled in the HA integration options